*Like Softstar’s Primal shoes? Check out their new Merry Jane, a primal women’s dress shoe!*

 In the winter I’ll be able to add an insole (wool or NorthSole) or wear socks.
 Since one of the challenges of minimalist footwear is it’s cold in the winter, I’ll probably be grateful for the extra space in a few months.

 The Sawyer is $125, making these one of Softstars more affordable shoes, and on par with other brands.
 The Unshoes Traverse is also $125, and the Vivobarefoot Gobi is $170.
 Softstar shipping is free on all orders within the US, though you will pay for international shipping.
 Returns are accepted on unworn shoes within 45 days, but you pay return shipping.
 See their full return/exchange policy here.
+Use code ANYA for 15% off your first shoe purchase from Softstar!

 The Sawyer has a turned down collar and textured laces, giving these boots a slight rugged feel.
 They remind me a little bit of Timberland boots, giving me visions of flannel button downs and thick socks.